iXsystems/ixautomation/README.md

 cd ixautomation/src
 sudo python3.6 setup.py install
 ```
-**Note:** ix-bhyve is a clone of vm-bhyve ixautomation should also work with vm-bhyve
+**Note:** ix-bhyve is a clone of vm-bhyve ixautomation should also work with vm-bhyve.

 ### Setting iXautomation

-Specify a connected Ethernet interface with access to DHCP for VMs ( Substitute `re0` with your interface )
+Specify a connected Ethernet interface with access to DHCP for VMs ( Substitute `re0` with your interface ).

 ```
 sysrc -f /etc/rc.conf ixautomation_iface="re0"
 ```

-Add the ixautomation service
+Add the ixautomation service.

 ```
 rc-update add ixautomation
 ```

-Start the ixautomation service
+Start the ixautomation service.

 ```
 service ixautomation start